--A Outputs the command version information.

--h host Indicates which host to use.

--s The $-\mathbf{s}$ option enables you to change the ownership of an

-Implementation Repository entry.

-The -d option modifies the ACL on a directory allowing you to add (+) or remove (-) a user or group from the list of owners of a directory.
+-v Outputs the command version information. -h host Indicates which host to use. -s The -s option enables you to change the ownership of an Implementation Repository entry. -d The -d option modifies the ACL on a directory allowing you to add (+) or remove (-) a user or group from the list of owners of a directory.